Working from home can be good for work/life balance, especially if you find travelling difficult or you have good days and bad days with your health.

 Your employer has a duty to make reasonable adjustments for you to do your job.
 If home working is reasonable and necessary, they must agree.
 What is 'reasonable' will depend on what you need and the kind of job that you do.

-More people work from home than ever before so it’s more understood as a request.
+More people work from home than ever before so it is not an unusual request.

 Working from home can:

 But not being in the same place as your colleagues can present challenges.
-This can affect your mental health and make you feel like you’re out of touch.
+This can affect your mental health and make you feel like you are out of touch.

 To keep in touch, you could: